DataJuggler/TransparencyMaker/README.md

 Hide Pixels Where
 Total > 700

+# Shortcut: Hide
-# Shortcut for Hide Pixels is Hide, so the same example can be rewritten
+Hide Pixels Where can be shortened to:

 Hide<br/>
 Total > 700